Education Consultant Interview

 What do you most enjoy about being an educator?

 I love to learn!
 Teachers are master learners and get to share their learning and how to learn with others.
 It’s a remarkable pleasure to reinforce that love of discovery with youngsters.

 What advice can you give to recent graduates who are preparing to start a teaching career?

 Try new things!
 Too many teachers teach the same year 25 times in a row.
 Not only is that boring, it doesn’t take advantage of new technologies and techniques for reaching students.
 I suggest putting yourself in your students’ shoes.
 If you wouldn’t want to sit through your lesson or complete what you’ve assigned, why would your students want to?
 And, I would say thank you.
 We need enthusiastic teachers and I’m glad you are dedicated to helping students learn, grow, and succeed.

 We thank Tony for sharing his experience as both a classroom teacher and a consultant.
-Visit his blog, Learning in Hand, or connect with him via Twitter @tonyvincent, for more innovative insight into the field of education technology.
+Visit his blog, Learning in Hand or connect with him via Twitter @tonyvincent and Instagram @learninginhand for more insights into the field of education technology.